GROG/terraform-null-ansible-lifecycle-role/README.md

-# terraform-null-ansible-provisioning-role
+# terraform-null-ansible-lifecycle-role

 [![Latest tag][tag_image]][tag_url]
 [![Gitter chat][gitter_image]][gitter_url]

-A Terraform module for applying Ansible "provisioning" roles.
+A Terraform module for applying Ansible "lifecycle" roles.

-## What are Ansible provisioning roles?
+## What are Ansible lifecycle roles?

-An Ansible provisioning role is a very opinionated high level role containing lots of configuration details.
-(Please contact me with better naming suggestions)
+An Ansible lifecycle role is a very opinionated high level role for managing an infrastructure component.

-Unlike a regular role, which tries to be as general as possible, a provisioning role contains information about your specific setup.
+Unlike a regular role, which tries to be as general as possible, a lifecycle role contains information about your specific setup.
 It should ideally only include other roles and provide them with the majority of their config/data (stuff that usually goes into the `group_vars`).